vecnas/jiant/README.md

 5) project fully documented - all ajax calls, views, templates and all are reachable via "go to usage" in my favorite IDE

-6) highest level of abstraction when understanding code possible
+6) highest level of UI abstraction, may be it's possible to teach business analyst to describe interface in Jiant format?

 7) Jiant adds it's benefits without asking for your soul as cost, for example following code lines 2 and 3 are equal except 3 is faster because reference to HTML element already resolved: